 How can fake reporting be filtered out when even a seemingly legit news outlet releases untrue facts?
-Do a thorough research.
+Nowadays, one cannot believe everything online, not even the news.
+Unfortunately, even credit scores can be tainted with a stranger's record because of a similar name or social security number.
+Do a very thorough research.
 Go to the root source.
-When it comes to the MDS process, research the mecca of all MDS information- Centers for Medicare and Medicaid Services (CMS) and the most updated manual released by the CMS.
+When it pertains to the MDS process, research the mecca of all MDS information- Centers for Medicare and Medicaid Services (CMS) and the most updated manual released by the CMS.
 When it comes to LV purses, research where the source of real products is located near you- the actual Louis Vuitton store.

 And THAT is the truth.
 Stay competent.